 Cross-examine the candidate's CV and covering letter, if there is one, with the job specification you wrote.
-Of course, you can only do this well if you've written a good job spec, so check out our separate article how to write a job spec.
+Of course, you can only do this well if you've written a good job spec.
 Does the candidate clearly show how they fulfil all of your essential requirements, and any of your preferred skills and attributes?

 What else does the CV tell you - or omit to tell you?

 Effort, Language, Style and Tone